 The majority of the ISCC certified CPO produced by the group is sold to the biodiesel market.

-Indonesian Sustainable Palm Oil
+Indonesian Sustainable Palm Oil (ISPO)

 The ISPO standard is a policy adopted by the Ministry of Agriculture on behalf of the Indonesian Government and is mandatory for all oil palm companies operating in Indonesia.
-REA Kaltim’s estates and mills first achieved ISPO certification in 2016 and have passed annual surveillance audits each year subsequently.
-The SYB mill and estates obtained ISPO certification in November 2018.
+REA Kaltim’s six estates and two mills first achieved ISPO certification in 2016 and have passed annual surveillance audits each year subsequently.
+The SYB mill and two estates obtained ISPO certification in November 2018.
 ISPO does not apply to immature or development estates.